datawire/ambassador-docs/docs/emissary/1.13/topics/running/tls/mtls.md

 For this reason, many organizations rely on a service mesh for their service-to-service authentication and encryption.

-Ambassador integrates with multiple service meshes and makes it easy to configure mTLS to upstream services for all of them.
-Click the links below to see how to configure Ambassador to do mTLS with any of these service meshes:
+$productName$ integrates with multiple service meshes and makes it easy to configure mTLS to upstream services for all of them.
+Click the links below to see how to configure $productName$ to do mTLS with any of these service meshes:

 - [Consul Connect](../../../../howtos/consul/#encrypted-tls)